Tim Malim BA MCIfA

 He has considerable experience in the EIA process and the assessment of impact on settings of designated sites, with a particular focus on tall structures such as wind turbines and industrial chimneys.
 He has acted as an Expert Witness at Public Inquiries concerning Energy from Waste plants in Oxfordshire and Leicestershire, a wind farm in Scotland and enabling development in Green Belt in Denton, Greater Manchester.
 In addition he has developed services for clients on methodologies for investigating and monitoring the preservation in situ of archaeological remains, including designing and implementing the English Heritage funded strategic study of Nantwich’s Waterlogged Deposits, and Hanson Building Product’s Must Farm archaeological programme.

-Tim has acted as an archaeological consultant to the British Council and Governmental agencies in Sri Lanka involved with World Heritage sites.
-He is a Fellow of the Society of Antiquaries of London, a Member of The Chartered Institute for Archaeologists, The Prehistoric Society, Shropshire Archaeological and Historical Society, and is Chairman of the Federation of Archaeological Managers and Employers.
+Tim has also acted as an archaeological consultant to the British Council and Governmental agencies in Sri Lanka involved with World Heritage sites.

-He is the author of many publications including a specialist regional synthetic study on Stonea and the Roman Fens (Tempus Books 2005), as well as other books on Barrington Anglo-Saxon Cemetery (CBA 1998), Durovigutum Roman Godmanchester (Archaeopress 2017), Old Oswestry Hillfort (Archaeopress 2020), and Middlewich’s Salt and Canal Heritage (2009), and c.50 articles in peer reviewed academic journals.
+Tim is the author of many publications including a specialist regional synthetic study on Stonea and the Roman Fens (Tempus Books 2005), as well as other books on Barrington Anglo-Saxon Cemetery (CBA 1998), Durovigutum Roman Godmanchester (Archaeopress 2017), Old Oswestry Hillfort (Archaeopress 2020), and Middlewich’s Salt and Canal Heritage (2009), and around 50 articles in peer reviewed academic journals.